entando/entando-docs/vuepress/docs/tutorials/micro-frontends/react.md

 import './WidgetElement';
 ```

-- We won’t need a service worker so we can delete `serviceWorker.js`.
+- Note: We won’t need a service worker so we can delete `serviceWorker.js`.

-## Add to index.html
+### Test Micro Frontend

 1. Open `public/index.html`.